 No matter if you have fabric or cloth seats, start by vacuuming the entire surface.
 This step is doubly important for infant and child car seats as little ones tend to drop everything while sitting in an auto.
 When working with a child car seat, remove it from your vehicle to get better access.
 Vacuuming will remove dust, debris, pet hair and anything else that shouldn't be on the car seat.
 Removing this debris will prevent you from pushing it deeper into the seat when you clean.
 Use a crevice tool with a long nozzle to reach deep into pockets and the back of car seats to get all of the accumulated debris.
 If you own a handheld vacuum, use it to clean child car seats as the process will be easier.
 Vacuuming debris is particularly important for leather seats as crumbs, and other debris can damage car seat surfaces if you try to shampoo the area without cleaning it.
 Run the vacuum attachment along seams and crevices to pick up as much dirt as possible.
 Once you have made one pass with the vacuum, check car seats to see if there are any areas with excessive dirt that remain.
 If so, go over the area once again with the vacuum.
 Once you've finished, take a clean microfiber cloth and wipe off the seat surface.
 For cloth seats, use an upholstery brush to help lift the fabric fibers and make the surface ready for deep cleaning.

 Use a steamer to lift dirt to the surface of the car seats.
 Work quickly, moving from left to right, starting at the top of the car seat.
 Don't linger too long over excessively dirty areas, as you can always repeat the process.
 After steaming the car seat, switch to the shampooer/extractor tool to finish cleaning, moving in the same manner as the steamer.
 As with pre-stain treatments, the solution used in the shampooer should be as gentle as possible.
 Repeat steaming and shampooing as necessary to remove stubborn stains.
-Repeating the process several times will allow multiple layers of dirt to migrate to the surface to be whisked away.
+Repeating the process several times will allow multiple layers of dirt to migrate to the surface to be whisked away with microfiber towel.

 Use an absorbent microfiber cloth to wipe away excess moisture, although if you use a steamer and a shampooer extractor, you won't find much excess moisture.
 Give the car seats time to completely dry before using your vehicle.
 The process should take no more than two to three hours.
 If you need to speed the process, place a fan inside the cabin or leave your vehicle in the sun.
 Using a clean microfiber towel to collect moiseture help a lot.